dashed-slug/wallets/readme.txt

 1. Make sure that you have **at least WordPress version 3.8** installed, and that you are running on **at least PHP 5.5.**
+   For security reasons, you are **strongly** recommended to use the latest version of WordPress.

 2. **Install a Bitcoin full node** on your server.
 Detailed instructions [are available here](https://bitcoin.org/en/full-node).
 Read and follow the instructions carefully.